felixlopz/hubrise-test-task/content/apps/etakeaway-max/en/connect-hubrise.md

   description: Instructions on connecting eTakeaway Max with HubRise for your EPOS to work with other apps as a cohesive whole.
 Connect apps and synchronise your data.
 ---

-Connecting eTakeaway Max to HubRise can be done with a few simple steps.

 ---

 **IMPORTANT NOTE:** If you don't already have a HubRise account, start by registering on the [HubRise Signup Page](https://manager.hubrise.com/signup).
 It only takes a minute!